 Baltimore Attorneys Representing Injured Patients

 If you or a loved one has suffered harm due to a prescription error, contact a personal injury attorney as soon as possible.
-At Lebowitz & Mzhen, LLC, our attorneys have over 20 years of experience litigating claims related to medication errors and pharmacy misfills throughout the Maryland and Washington, D.C. areas.
+At Lebowitz & Mzhen Personal Injury Lawyers, our attorneys have over 20 years of experience litigating claims related to medication errors and pharmacy misfills throughout the Maryland and Washington, D.C. areas.
 We can work closely with medical experts to assess your claim and aggressively pursue the compensation that you deserve.
 Call us toll-free at 800-654-1949 or 410-654-3600 or contact us online for a free consultation.

 More Blog Posts: